Siya-ng/craftRecord/README.md

 * link up header

 19 Jan 2018
 * edit the view for plan & project: added image slider

+20 Jan 2018
+* edit the view for project's image slider
+* attempt to push to heroku but failed (due to uploadcare)